Tobi-De/community-edition/README.md

 ### Wiki

-For more information on installation, [upgrades,](https://github.com/plausible/community-edition/wiki/upgrade) extra [configuration,](https://github.com/plausible/community-edition/wiki/configuration) and available [integrations](https://github.com/plausible/community-edition/wiki/integrations) please see our [wiki.](https://github.com/plausible/community-edition/wiki)
+For more information on installation, upgrades, configuration, and integrations please see our [wiki.](https://github.com/plausible/community-edition/wiki)

 ### Contact